yWorks/yfiles-graphs-for-streamlit/README.md

   * `graph` supports
     `neo4j`, `graph_tool`, `networkx`, `pygraphviz` and `pandas` dataframes.
 For details on the different graph importers, see [Graph Importers](https://yworks.github.io/yfiles-jupyter-graphs/03_graph_importers).
+  * Each data-mapping property can also be passed as a keyword argument.
+Due to type hints, keyword arguments are preferred for defining data mappings.

 Example usage:
 ```python